 Maeklong is about 70 kilometers from Bangkok, easiest to get there was to take a taxi.
 I slept all the way and the same taxi driver was waiting for me to take me back.
 He was very nice.

 I hope you like this little photo diary I put together to share my time adventuring through Maeklong market.
-Let me know if you have visited this place and how did you like it.
+Let me know if you have visited Thailand and how did you like it.
 If anyone has any feedback I’d be so appreciative to receive your comments and questions below.